SEN and Disabilities

 At Stratford School Academy, we believe in providing the best possible support to enable all pupils to achieve their full potential.
 We endeavour to provide an environment where all pupils, including those with SEND are able to access a broad, balanced and challenging curriculum.

 As part of the Children and Families Act 2014, Local Authorities are required to publish a ‘Local Offer’ which outlines the support that is accessible for children with SEND in the local area.

-Details of Newham’s Local Authority Offer can be found by clicking here.
+Details of Newham’s Local Authority Offer can be found on the Nehwam website.
 Alongside this, schools are required to publish information about their arrangements for identifying, assessing and making provision for pupils with SEND.
-The document below defines our Local Offer here at Stratford School Academy.
+To view these arrangements please see our SEND Policy on our Policies page.

 We embrace the fact that every child is unique and therefore the educational needs of every child are different.

 Please see below for more information about the Local Offer from Stratford School Academy and how we can support your child.

 Who are the best people to talk to about my child’s difficulties with learning/Special Educational Needs or Disability (SEND)?

 We also run parent drop-in sessions every Tuesday after school at our Upton Lane site.